-Immobilizer (Turbo models)
+Immobilizer (if equipped)

-The immobilizer system is designed to prevent an unauthorized person from starting the engine.
+The immobilizer system is designed to prevent an unauthorized persons from starting the engine.
 Only keys registered with your vehicle's immobilizer system can be used to operate your vehicle.
 Even if an unregistered key fits into the ignition switch and can be turned to the "START" position, the engine will automatically stop after several seconds.